Medicines for Heart Failure

 - Log on to your Henry Ford MyChart account and go to the left hand side box "Health Library".
 Enter H564 and click "Search" to learn more about “Heart Attack: After Your Visit”.
 Please ask any Henry Ford Health clinical representative for assistance in obtaining a Henry Ford MyChart account.

-- Edit and Benson Ford Heart and Vascular Institute
+- Henry Ford Heart & Vascular

 - American Heart Association